jeffdeng1314/WarGame/README.md

 **Format**
-The status of the game will be printed at each round and the layout would be:
+1. The status of the game will be printed at each round and the layout would be:
    _(# of cards remaining)player 1: [card being played] | (# of cards remaining)Player2: [card being played] <round status>_

 **Corner Cases**
-Since the game is being played by the computer, there's no human interactions involved.
+1. Since the game is being played by the computer, there's no human interactions involved.
 However, while I was developing this program, I realized that there will be times where the program would run into an infinite loop (cards on stack are appended at the end of the deck, and there's a possiblity where the same cards are appended in the same position repeatedly).
 In order to remove this corner case, I have to shuffle the decks once in a while.
 I implemented a feature where both decks will get shuffled in a random chance (1/50) at each round.

 **If Given More Time**
-If I was given more time to work on this program, I would:
+1. If I was given more time to work on this program, I would:
-1. Have a better object oriented design for this program like classes for card and deck.
+   a.
+Have a better object oriented design for this program like classes for card and deck.
-2. Implement human interaction features like a user can shuffle one's deck whenever.
+   b.
+Implement human interaction features like a user can shuffle one's deck whenever.
-3. Possibly implement more variations of this game like putting down n card/s facing down instead of 3.
+   c.
+Possibly implement more variations of this game like putting down n card/s facing down instead of 3.
 The n can be determined by the user.
-4. Implement a score board for both players, so we can keep track of the amount of wins/losses/total games
+   d.
+Implement a score board for both players, so we can keep track of the amount of wins/losses/total games